geomapfish/getting_started/README.md

 ![WMTS Empty](img/wmts_empty.png)

-Create a new WMTS Layer, and configure it as follows:
+Create a new WMTS Layer and configure it as follows:

 - **Name**: The name of the layer in GeoMapFish: `Swisstopo Pixelkarte Color`
 - **GetCapabilities URL**: The URL that will be used to get the Capabilities of the configured WMTS Layer: